Scope and Motivation

-The practical question behind this review is direct: If you are building a RAG system for production use, what should your retrieval pipeline look like, how should you evaluate it, where will it likely fail, and what does the current evidence actually support?
+One question drives this review: If you are building a RAG system for production use, what should your retrieval pipeline look like, how should you evaluate it, where will it likely fail, and what does the current evidence actually support?

 Critical caveat: RAG reduces certain categories of hallucination by grounding generation in retrieved evidence, but it does not eliminate them.
 A RAG system can still return wrong, incomplete, or misleading answers when retrieval misses the best evidence, when retrieved documents contradict each other, or when the generator overstates confidence in thin context.
 Citation presence in a generated response does not guarantee truthfulness: the cited output may misrepresent its sources when retrieved context is ambiguous or sparse.